TritonDataCenter/rfd/rfd/0005/README.md

    /*
     * This is sent to the listener in response to its registration *
-    * {string} bootstrap-route - URI of the route to bootstrap the listener with *
+    * {string} bootstrapRoute - URI of the route to bootstrap the listener with *
     * Used by the listener each time it connects.
 Bootstrapping via walking the
     * paginated list of data available ensures the listener is up to date.
     */
     {
-        "bootstrap-route": "/vms"
+        "bootstrapRoute": "/vms"
     }
    ```